Morning, Tuesday, 17th March 2020

 THIS EVENT IS CPD CERTIFIED

 This conference will examine the implementation of T Levels including issues surrounding:

-T Levels are being launched in digital, construction, and education and childcare from September 2020, with a further 10 to be taught from 2021 and 15 more by the end of September 2023.
+T Levels are being launched in digital, construction, and education and childcare from September 2020, with a further seven to be taught from 2021 and an additional eight from 2022.
+By 2023 a total of 25 T levels will be rolled out.